-The Shape GB app has been designed and developed by 3D measurement pioneers, Select Research.
+The Shape GB app, designed and developed by 3D measurement pioneers, Select Research.
 Who over the last 22 years have been commissioned to lead a number of UK based sizing surveys.
 Sponsored by six major retailers and involving leading universities, Shape GB is the first large-scale project to measure adults across the country using an app.

 The first Shape GB project was a major research project to re-assess children's body measurements, seven years since the last National Sizing Survey measured men and women.
 Sponsored by major retailers and involving leading Universities, Shape GB is the first large-scale project to measure children across the country using 3D body scanners for 4-17-year-olds.
 The 3D scanners are completely safe, do not use radiation and cannot see through clothing.
 Manual techniques were used for data collection on Phase 2 - for measurement of babies and toddlers.

 The National Childrenswear Survey is in two Phases, the first Phase of which is a collaboration between Next, Monsoon, George at ASDA, Shop Direct, The University of Hertfordshire, Manchester Metropolitan University, Loughborough University, The University of Hull, Aston University and Select Research, specialists in 3D scanning and sizing surveys.